SiaFoundation/siad/doc/api/index.html.md

 **priceperms** | string
 If 'priceperms' is set, the renter will use it as a budget to spend on faster, and thus potentially more expensive, hosts.
-Note that you can provide a unit, if no unit is provided it will be treated as hastings.
-If no value is provided the default is used which is zero.
+If no unit is provided, the given value will be treated as hastings.
+Valid units are: "pS", "nS", "uS", "mS", "SC", "KS", "MS", "GS", "TS".
+If no value is provided a default of zero is used.

 ### Response Body